o1iviachen/figology/README.md

 5. Log in to [Firebase](https://firebase.google.com/) and go to console.
 6. Create a Firebase project.
 At the following screen, select the iOS+ icon.
 Only follow the shown steps 1 and 2, but click through all steps to reach the Project page.
 Ensure to use your Bundle Identifier as the Apple bundle ID.
 7. On the left-side panel, click the Build dropdown and select Authentication.
 Add Email/Password and Google as authentication methods.
 Click the Build dropdown again and select Firebase Database.
 Create a new database.
-8. To install CocoaPods to this specific project, quit the project, open the Terminal and navigate to the folder containing the cloned repository using ``cd`` and the entire pathway of the file.
-9. To install CocoaPods, open the Terminal and navigate to the folder containing the cloned repository using ``cd`` and the entire pathway of the file.
+8. To install CocoaPods, open the Terminal and navigate to the folder containing the cloned repository using ``cd`` and the entire pathway of the file.
    This may look like ``cd /Users/su/Desktop/figology``.
 Once navigated to the folder of the workspace, enter ``pod install``.
 From now on, only open the new .xcworkspace file.
-10. Create a new Configuration Settings File in the project folder titled "Secrets."
+9. Create a new Configuration Settings File in the project folder titled "Secrets."
 Create your Nutritionix API Key and ID at [Nutritionix](https://developer.nutritionix.com/signup) and store them as variables named ``NUTRITIONIX_API_KEY`` and ``NUTRITIONIX_API_ID``.
 Go to the GoogleService-Info.plist, copy the value belonging to the ``REVERSED_CLIENT_ID`` key and store it as a variable named ``GOOGLE_URL_SCHEME``.
-11. In XCode, click the Run button at the top of the left sidebar or press ``Cmd + R`` to run _figology._
+10. In XCode, click the Run button at the top of the left sidebar or press ``Cmd + R`` to run _figology._

 ## Known Bugs
 After signing up, the user will not be directed to the calculator page automatically.